back to top

 Add items to a Set

-We can add elements to the set by using add() function.
+We can add elements to the set by using the add() function.

 Syntax: